I thought I’d answer the top six questions I get from leaders about communication.

-And there are a myriad of myths about communication that get in the way, myths such as "talking is communication" or "people won’t interpret situations or give them meaning if leaders don’t talk about them," both of which are far from the truth.#Leaders create engagement by focusing on productivity, creating morale and building relationships.
+And there are a myriad of myths about communication that get in the way, myths such as "talking is communication" or "people won’t interpret situations or give them meaning if leaders don’t talk about them," both of which are far from the truth.

 2. Why do leaders need to be effective communicators?

 Today’s leaders need to be effective leadercommunicators and use strategic communication as a way to achieve the business goals they seek.
 Leading is communicating; you can’t separate communication from leadership.
 Without communication, employees lack direction and can’t measure their performance.
 They lack an ability to see themselves and their work as part of the bigger picture.
 They can’t add value by contributing as a thinking member of the team.